survivejs/react-book/manuscript/03_webpack_and_react.md

 ## Conclusion

 You should understand how to set up React with webpack now.
-In the process we saw how to develop webpack configuration and learned a few new concepts.
-This is the way you work with webpack.
-You'll find loaders as you require them and integrate them to your project.
+Especially hot loading is one of those features that sets webpack apart.
 Now that we have a good development environment, we can focus on React development.
 In the next chapter you will see how to implement a little Note taking application.
 That will be improved in the subsequent chapters into a full blown Kanban table.